rnakato/ShortCake/README.md

-# docker_singlecell_jupyter
+# ShortCake
-0;136;0cA docker image for single-cell analyses.
+A docker image for single-cell analyses.
 It's on docker-hub and GitHub.

 ## Changelog

+- 2022.11.16

+    - rename to **ShortCake** 🍰

 - 2022.08.2 (2022-08)